Poor appetite and weight loss

 Chemotherapy, radiation therapy and other cancer treatments can also have an impact on appetite and weight, especially if you have side effects such as nausea and vomiting, mouth ulcers, and taste and smell changes.
 For tips see below.

 How to stay well nourished

-- See Nutrition and cancer for more information and recipes.
+See Nutrition and cancer for more information and meal ideas.

 View the Cancer Council NSW editorial policy.

 Speak to a health professional or to someone who has been there, or find a support group or forum

 Practical advice and support during and after treatment